thindil/dockerada/README.md

 ## General information

 The goal of this project is to collect various Docker images files related to the Ada programming language.
-Using this images require Github account (yes, Github requires authentication even for pulling)
+Using these images requires Github account (yes, Github requires authentication even for pulling)

 ## Images list